Monégasque dialect: History

 The first written traces of Monégasque appear between 1721 and 1729 in the correspondence of Antonio I with his daughter Louise Hippolyte, as well as in a few notarial deeds, but the language remained above all, oral.
 The population of Monaco City rose from 1,200 inhabitants in 1860 to 22,000 in 1880; Monégasque found itself threatened by the massive influx of foreign workers and by the development of a pidgin mixing Provençal, Piedmontese, Corsican, French, and Ligurian.
 At that time, Monégasque was banned from school and parents encouraged their children to speak French.
 In 1927, Louis Notari undertook the written codification of the language, drawing inspiration from the writing of French and Italian.
 The first Monegasque grammar and dictionary appeared in 1960 and 1963.

 By 1924, Monégasque was close to extinction if not for the efforts of the National Committee of Monégasque Traditions (Cumitáu Naçiunale d'ë Tradiçiúe Munegasche).
 In 1927, Louis Notari published the A Legenda de Santa Devota, the first literary work in Monégasque.
 This was soon followed by all kinds of literature, such as poetry, stories, and plays being written in Monégasque attracting more attention to the language.
 In 1972, the first class in Monégasque was taught by clergymen, Georges Franzi, with support from the Félibrige, an Occitan language association, and by 1976, Monégasque was made a compulsory subject in public and private primary education thanks to an initiative by the government.
 This was later expanded in 1979 and 1989 to make it a compulsory subject in secondary education and as an optional subject for the baccalaureate.
-In 1982, Prince Rainier III created a sovereign ordinance that established the Commission for the Monégasque Language, which is responsible for the education and study of the language.
+In 1982, Prince Rainier III created a sovereign ordinance that established the Monégasque Language Committee, which is responsible for the education and study of the language.

 Monaco and Menton constituted the extreme western area of the Republic of Genoa (demarcated in green) in 1664.

+Status

+The Constitution of Monaco states that French is the official language, while sovereign ordinances by Prince Rainier III established Monégasque as a compulsory language in private and public education.
+Monégasques are a minority in Monaco, so the survival of the language is complicated in a nation with 130 different nationalities.
+Despite being compulsory in education, it is not common for students in Monaco to use it outside the classroom or to take their bachelor's degree in Monégasque.

+Phonology

+Monégasque phonology resembles Ligurian with some influences from French.